 Examples of science journalists exposing deceit and manipulation are rare.
 They are rare mostly (though not entirely) because science reporters, even at Science magazine and the New York Times, see themselves less as investigative journalists and more as explainers of science.
 Such journalists typically lack the independence, the public interest focus, and often the expertise, to contextualise scientific results and penetrate the inner logic of institutional agendas that are now necessary to explain much of science.

 In no field of human endeavour is this more true or more important than in the subjects covered by Independent Science News (ISN): health, food and agriculture.

 Therefore, the two aims of ISN are to call attention to defects in science and in the science media and to remedy them as far as possible.

 ISN chooses its stories carefully.
 Most concern simultaneous manipulations of the scientific process, the food/ag system, and the science media, that span decades.
 These stories are deep: they have evolved slowly, have often cost their perpetrators hundreds of millions (sometimes hundreds of billions) of dollars to organize, and required extensive research to uncover and understand.
 Consequently, we encourage readers to look at older stories from ISN.
 If it is true that in order to remedy a system it is necessary to understand that system then readers will find these stories every bit as interesting and original as the newer ones.
 The remarkable facts and conclusions have in every case stood the test of time.
 All stories are ongoing.
 Just possibly you have new information on them.
 If so, please contact us.

 We particularly recommend the following ISN articles as guides to continuing global events:

 1. The mass co-option of well-known international conservation non-profits by the corporate food system: Way Beyond Greenwashing.

 2. The bankrolling of genetic determinism and human genomics to conceal environmental causes of ill health: The Great DNA Data Deficit; Psychiatrists Plea to Continue Funding of Genetic Approaches; Still Chasing Ghosts; Science as Social Control; The Twin Research Debate in American Criminology.

-4. The truth about the usefulness of animal experiments: The Experiment Is on Us and The Failing Animal Research Paradigm for Human Disease.
+4. The evidence about the usefulness of animal experiments: The Experiment Is on Us and The Failing Animal Research Paradigm for Human Disease.